Interligo/safe-remove-command-for-gitbash/README.md

 0. Paste 'srm' file from this repo to '~/bin'.
 0. Write `chmod +x srm` in command line.

+OR

+0. Сlone the repo.
+0. `cd` into project folder.
+0. Write `chmod +x install` in command line.
+0. Run `./install` script.

 ### Using:

 You should write `srm <filename>`, where <filename> is the name of the file you want to delete.